Archive for the ‘Blog’ Category

 • Some types of batteries

 These items often need special recycling or drop-off locations because they can harm the environment if tossed with regular trash.
 Your dumpster rental provider can explain what is allowed in your area and suggest where to take items that are not.
+To keep things simple as you clean, use a basic sorting system:

 • Donate: usable clothes, furniture, and household items